break-through-cancer/dataref/README.md

 - `cd src`
 - edit files within `content` subdirectory
 - type `make` and view locally with a browser
+- to view local `cd ..`
+- run `source wwwlocal.sh`
+- site will now be hosted at localhost:9191
 - iterate

 When you are ready to check in changes, then